 May 29, 2012

-I love it all—the hope that deceased loved ones are indeed still with us, in a way, bearing comforting messages.
+It's weird—scary, while strangely comforting.
+The hope that deceased loved ones are indeed still with us, in a way, bearing comforting messages.
 The mystery of things we can't prove or disprove.
 The excitement and freakishness when a psychic's prediction comes true, no matter how vague.
-Ghosts.

 But perhaps what I love most is how it all makes GREAT television.
 A typical John Edward (pictured) conversation with a studio audience usually goes a little something like this: